rockstor/rockstor-doc/interface/storage/file_sharing/samba_ops.rst

    :width: 100%
    :align: center

-All the details about the samba export are present in the table.
+Most of the details about the samba export(s) are shown in the overview table.
 Here is what the columns in the table mean:

 - **Share**: Name of the exported share (click to see the share's details page)